arximboldi/lager/doc/actions.rst

 .. _immer: https://github.com/arximboldi/immer

-We can now implement a :ref:`reducer` for each of the operations as overloads of an ``update_todos()`` function:
+We can now implement a :ref:`reducer<reducers>` for each of the operations as overloads of an ``update_todos()`` function:

 .. code-block:: c++